solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 caches:
   - path: image-cache
 ```
-Caches are to preserve state of your task running environment between builds.
-Many times this is a useful feature to use
+Caches are used to preserve partial state of your tasks' running environment between builds.
+Many times this is a useful
-with your build tasks, so Concourse does not need to download every dependency on every build.
+feature in your build tasks, Ie. Concourse doesn't need to download every dependency on every build.

 Summary
 -------